034 Einfamilienhaus-Haus

 The fully greened roofs compensate for the sealed floor area and continue the green district on the terraced roofs of the building.
 The east and west façades and parapet areas can be covered with white photovoltaic panels in the grid of prefabricated panels, so that the building supplies itself with climate-neutral energy over the course of the year.

 The result is a dense yet spacious and green residential structure that combines all the qualities of single-family homes in an urban context.
-Compared to a typical single-family housing estate, there will be 60% more residential units and 260% more public space - with 26% less sealing.
+The project is a proposal for a new type of building between a detached house and an apartment block - the Einfamilienhaus-Haus.
+Compared to a typical single-family housing estate, there will be 260% more residential units and 350% more public space.
+Soil sealing will be halved and fully compensated for by the green roofs.
 The urban structure of Soviet modernism with detached buildings in green spaces is preserved, repaired and re-used.
+The grey energy in the building is preserved and demolition prevented.
+The most popular form of housing in Germany, the single-family house, may yet have a future in an ecological world.